 The journey to a final approach, that does mimic that for Participant 1 was more complex here, and not obvious to begin with.
-In initial sessions, it was clear from Participant 2 that there were two major desires for what a device could be - a fully articulating grip through some form of actuation, along with a highly cosmetic device that would make his injury less noticeable.
-It was recognised very quickly that these two things are very difficult to achieve together, even in the most advanced full hand prostheses on the market.
+In initial sessions, it was clear from Participant 2 that there were

-Figure 15: An adapted design for an actuating prosthesis based on an open source design Focusing on function first, we explored existing designs for body powered actuating prosthetic hands, of which there are many.
+Figure 15: An adapted design for an actuating prosthesis based on an open source design49 Focusing on function first, we explored existing designs for body powered actuating prosthetic hands, of which there are many.
 The industry engineers then quickly pinpointed a possible design that could be altered to suit a partial amputation, adapted the design and printed a prototype.
 On testing with Participant 2 with the a printed design adapted to his specific anatomy, as seen in Figure 15, he quickly decided that this was not a desirable solution, due to aesthetics, cumbersome size.
 This matched the functional concerns of our prosthetists as well.